• Skip to primary navigation

 Instructions

-2. In a large mixing bowl, combine flours, sugar, salt, baking powder, and baking soda.
+2. Dry Ingredients: In a large bowl, combine flours, sugar, salt, baking powder, and baking soda.
 Whisk together.

-3. In a medium mixing bowl, combine butter, mashed banana, and eggs.
+3. Wet Ingredients: In a medium mixing bowl, combine oil, mashed banana, eggs, and vanilla.
+(Tip: I often use my blender for wet ingredients instead–making it very smooth.)

-8. Cool bread in pan for 10 minutes on a wire rack.
-Then, remove bread from pan, and cool completely on wire rack.
+6. Cool: Cool bread in pan for 10 minutes on a wire rack.
+Then, remove bread from pan and cool completely on wire rack before slicing (see Cooking Notes for why this is important).
+Follow storage or freezing instructions below for leftovers.

 Freezer Instructions

-Freeze For Later: Bake bread as directed in recipe.
+Freeze for Later: Bake bread as directed in the recipe.
 Let cool completely.
 Wrap the bread tightly in a few layers of plastic wrap (and place in a freezer bag, too, if you want).
-Or you can slice the bread and wrap each slice individually.
+Or you can slice the bread and wrap each slice individually and store in a freezer bag.
 Store for up to 3 months.

 Notes/Tips